Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 In this cloud-based scenario, the user has to trust the cloud-based quantum provider to execute the quantum circuit on the advertised quantum hardware.
 An adversarial cloud provider could claim to have a quantum computer backend, but all circuits are just simulated on a classical computer.
 This scenario primarily affects small circuits up to 40 qubits due to the exponential growth in dimensions, rendering larger circuits impractical for computation with classical hardware.
-When utilizing a statevector for simulating a quantum circuit without any restrictions, $8 dot 2^n$ bytes are needed to store the statevector, $8$ because each amplitude can be stored as a complex float (4 bytes real and 4 bytes imaginary, single precision).
+When utilizing a state vector for simulating a quantum circuit without any restrictions, $8 dot 2^n$ bytes are needed to store the state vector, $8$ because each amplitude can be stored as a complex float (4 bytes real and 4 bytes imaginary, single precision).
-See @memory-needed-for-simulating-n-qubits for a visualization of the exponential memory growth when simulationg a growing number of qubits.
+See @memory-needed-for-simulating-n-qubits for a visualization of the exponential memory growth when simulating a growing number of qubits.

 #figure(
   cetz.canvas(length: 1cm, {